-Screen pinning in custom web stores
+- Screen pinning in custom web stores - Inactivity Timeout for Citrix Workspace app

 For the complete list of Technical Preview features, see the Features in Technical Preview page.

 - You might experience conflict for the ctxcwalogd.service in the Citrix Workspace app for Linux with the ctxcwalogd.service in the Linux VDA.
 [HDX-44569] - You might fail to apply a background image successfully in the optimized Microsoft Teams meeting.
 This issue occurs in specific operating systems including HP ThinPro OS.
 [HDX-47166]